Quick summary

 - spouses or partners,

-- parents and dependent minor children or adult children, provided that these children share a flat with their parents and are not assessed with other persons,
+- parents and dependent minor children, if they share a home with their parents and are not being assessed with other people,

 - other persons sharing the dwelling, except for persons who prove that they do not live together permanently and do not jointly meet the costs of their needs,